zeromev/zeromev.github.io/explorer.md

 #### impact

-Summarizes the loss to the user of an MEV instance, or in the case of liquidations, the negative of the transaction profit for consistency.
+Summarizes the loss to the user of a MEV instance, or in the case of liquidations, the negative of the transaction profit for consistency.
 Where both user loss and miner profit can be calculated, such as for [sandwich attacks](/terms#sandwich-attacks), user loss is shown.

 #### action